cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 You can also use this command to start instances that have exceeded the provided timeout and been stopped externally .
 Note that stopped instances will be deleted after two weeks of idleness.
-Furthermore, you can only launch one instance at a time.

 Deploying your blueprint and Testing
 ------------------------------------